-The Permissions tab of Security defines access rights for specific Axiom Software features.
+The Permissions tab of security defines access rights for specific Axiom Software features.
 By default, users inherit security permissions from any roles that they are assigned to.
 However, you can override role inheritance for a user on a per permission basis.

 If a permission is set to inherited, then the user is granted the most permissive set of rights among any roles the user is assigned to.
-For example, imagine the following settings for the Run AQs in Plan Files permission:
+For example, imagine the following settings for the Browse Audit History permission: